 Check different airlines’ websites, compare fares on Skyscanner and don’t rush with buying your ticket.
 Sometimes airlines come out with great deals on tickets, so start planning well in advance and be on the lookout for a good deal.

 We paid €550 for a round-trip from Sofia to Victoria with Emirates, which wasn’t too bad.

 The busiest time on the Seychelles is December, January, July and August, as this is considered the dry season.
 During these months the prices here are the highest.

-I recommend you to visit in April, May, October or November – it’s less windy when it comes to the weather, and it’s also less crowded with tourists!
+I recommend you to visit in May or June – it’s a transition period when it comes to the weather, so it’s less crowded with tourists!

 3. Pick the right accommodation

 Overall, there are two types of accommodation in the Seychelles.
 On one hand, you have the famous hotel chains, where the prices can go up to thousands of euros per night.